PARAFE

-PARAFE (abbreviation of Passage Automatisé Rapide Aux Frontières Extérieures or automated fast-track crossing at external borders) is a passport verification program operated by France's Direction centrale de la police aux frontières (DCPAF; border police).
-PARAFE, incorporating automated self-service barriers operated by DCPAF, is located at immigration checkpoints in the arrival and departure halls at the Paris, Marseille, Nice and Lyon airports and at London St. Pancras railway station, offering an alternative to using desks staffed by immigration officers.
+PARAFE (abbreviation of Passage Automatisé Rapide Aux Frontières Extérieures or automated fast-track crossing at external borders) is a passport verification and border control system deployed in France and operated by French border guards.
+PARAFE consists of automated self-service gates, located at certain French border checkpoints (in arrival and departure halls) and offer a faster alternative to manual checks at desks staffed by border guards.
 The gates use facial recognition technology to verify the user's identity against the data stored in the chip in their biometric passport.

+PARAFE gates are available for travels from or to countries which are not signatory of the Schengen agreements.

 Eligibility

+Eligibility for entry and exit

-At present, citizens of the following countries can use the PARAFE eGates, provided that they are aged 18 years or over and hold valid biometric passports.
+At present, citizens of the following countries can use the PARAFE gates for both entering and exiting the Schengen area, provided that they are aged 18 years or over and hold valid biometric passports.